MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

   > If the storage account used for replication was encrypted with Storage Service Encryption at any
   > point in time, creation of managed disks during failover will fail.
 You can either set "Use
   > managed disks" to "No" and retry failover or disable protection for the virtual machine and
-  > protect it to a storage account which did not have Storage service encryption enabled at any point > in time.
+  > protect it to a storage account which did not have Storage service encryption enabled at any point
+  > in time.
   > [Learn more about Storage service encryption and managed disks](https://docs.microsoft.com/en-us/azure/storage/storage-managed-disks-overview#managed-disks-and-encryption)

-4. In **Disks**, you can see the operating system and data disks on the VM that will be replicated.

 ## Test the deployment